UkoeHB/bevy_cobweb/src/react/REACT.md

 ### Trigger Type: Entity Events

-Entity events can be considered 'scoped broadcasts'.
-You can send events to systems that only listen to specific entities.
-Note that while we call these 'entity events', they are in practice currently more like ID-targeted events (using `Entity` as the id).
+Entity events can be considered 'scoped broadcasts', sent only to systems listening to the target entity.
+If the target entity is despawned, then entity events targeting it will be dropped.

 Send an entity event:
 ```rust